mobilino/Phonegap-android-license-plugin/README.md

 ## Return Values

 If the retrieval of the license information was successful the success callback will be called.
 Please note that a successful retrieval does NOT always mean that the app has a valid license!
-A List of LVL response codes can be found in [Googles LVL Library] (http://marketlicensing.googlecode.com/hg/library/src/com/android/vending/licensing/LicenseValidator.java).
-They are explains in [the Google docs] (http://developer.android.com/google/play/licensing/licensing-reference.html).
+A List of LVL response codes can be found in [Googles LVL Library] (https://android.googlesource.com/platform/development.git/+/b8168f27f6f5b6b0ced5ef3210c0e89e8d3a5ae2/samples/MarketLicensing/src/com/android/vending/licensing/LicenseValidator.java).
+They are explained in [the Google docs] (http://developer.android.com/google/play/licensing/licensing-reference.html).
 ```js
 data = {
         responseCode: 0,